May 31 – June 8, 2018

-Our program has been founded in collaboration with the prestigious London Conducting Workshop.
+Our one-of-a-kind program has been founded in collaboration with the prestigious London Conducting Workshop.
 We offer conductors of all ages the opportunity to reflect, discuss and refine their podium experiences with veteran mentor conductors.

 The workshop will include a maximum of 16 participating conductors, and an additional number of auditors.
-Each participating conductor will receive regular podium time, and is required to attend every session, rehearsal and concert(s).
+Each participating conductor will receive daily podium time, and is required to attend every workshop session, rehearsal and concert(s).
 Ensembles include string orchestra for the first two days, and the chamber orchestra for the third day.
-(Candidates on the waiting list receive first refusal on any place that becomes available.)
+Candidates on the waiting list receive first refusal on any place that becomes available.

-The New York Conducting Workshop will be held at the Adelphi University Performing Arts Center (AUPAC) in Long Island on June 1-6, with concert at Carnegie Hall on June 7th and AUPAC on June 8th as follows:
+The New York Conducting Workshop will be held at the Adelphi University Performing Arts Center (AUPAC) in Long Island on May 31 – June 8, 2018, with concert at Carnegie Hall on June 7th and AUPAC on June 8th as follows:

 - Workshop Sessions, May 31 – June 2